Coronary Microvascular Disease

 What is Coronary Microvascular Disease?

 Up until about a decade ago, patients with cardiovascular disease symptoms, but with no evidence of blockages in their larger coronary arteries, posed a medical mystery for doctors.
 Thanks to advances in diagnostic tools, researchers discovered the problem with these patients occurred not because of coronary artery disease (CAD) in the larger coronary arteries, but rather in the smaller coronary arteries.
-"Coronary microvascular disease" or "coronary microvascular disease" was born.
+Thus the term "coronary microvascular disease" was born.

 Your body needs a flow of oxygen-rich blood to nourish it and your heart muscle is no exception.
 When the heart doesn't get enough oxygen to meet its needs (myocardial ischemia) one of two things can happen.
 If the deprivation is limited, chest pain or pressure called angina may occur.
 If the flow of blood is cut off, the result is a heart attack (myocardial infarction or heart muscle death).